Proactive PC Security in 2026: Your Trusted Tech's Shield Against Emerging Threats

 Price $$$ $$ $

-Pay attention to the protection features.
-A good PSU should have multiple protection circuits to prevent damage from overcurrent, overvoltage, undervoltage, short circuit, and overheating.
-These protection circuits can save your components from being fried in case of a power surge or other electrical anomaly.
-Look for PSUs that have OCP (Over Current Protection), OVP (Over Voltage Protection), UVP (Under Voltage Protection), SCP (Short Circuit Protection), OTP (Over Temperature Protection), and OPP (Over Power Protection).
+Prioritize protection mechanisms.
+A quality PSU incorporates multiple circuits to prevent damage from overcurrent, overvoltage, undervoltage, short circuits, and overheating.
+These safety features can prevent component damage from power surges or other electrical anomalies.
+Look for PSUs with OCP (Over Current Protection), OVP (Over Voltage Protection), UVP (Under Voltage Protection), SCP (Short Circuit Protection), OTP (Over Temperature Protection), and OPP (Over Power Protection).

 Is Your PC a Brick?
 Troubleshooting Power Supply Issues and DIY Replacements